Weekly Mosaic Update

 Indices are unmanaged.
 An investor cannot invest directly in an index.
 They are shown for illustrative purposes only, and do not represent the performance of any specific investment.
 Index returns do not include any expenses, fees or sales charges, which would lower performance.

-The S&P 500® Index is a large-cap market index which measures the performance of a representative sample of 500 leading companies in leading industries in the U.S.
+The S&P 500® Index is a large-cap market index that measures the performance of a representative sample of 500 leading companies in leading industries in the U.S.

 The Bloomberg US Aggregate Bond Index is a broad-based flagship benchmark that measures the investment grade, USD-denominated, fixed-rate taxable bond market.
 The index includes Treasuries, government-related and corporate securities, mortgage-backed securities, asset-backed securities, and corporate